 We have awesome Support

 Our enclosure is 3D printed of PLA from Hatchbox.

 The Roadrunner Comfort controller is much more than a thermostat, but this still applies: How a Swamp Cooler Thermostat can make your home more comfortable

-by Nangeroni Design with help from New Mexico Tech and Los Alamos Labs
+by Nangeroni Design with help from New Mexico Tech and support from Los Alamos Labs